bera-neser/Automated-Enum/README.md

 ## Usage

-After giving execute permission to script, you must run the it as superuser.
+After giving execute permission to script, you must run it as superuser.

 ```bash
 chmod u+x automated_enum.sh